 - Log in to M-Marketsite.
 The link to “browse only” access is near the middle of the page.

 - Find products and services.

 - Quote to Order (QTO) will assist in completing printing and mailing projects while maintaining compliance with University and Procurement guidelines.
 This program should be considered for printing of folders, programs, labels, etc. Please utilize this program for ALL printing needs.

 - The budget owner must give prior approval to spend the quoted amount before creating an order.

-- Quotes greater than $10K require both the CAO’s, Christian Rafidi email@example.com, and the Dean’s, approval prior to submitting to Procurement for review.
+- Per our procurement policy, quotes greater than $10K require CAO Christian Rafidi‘s approval prior to submitting to Procurement for review.

 - Timing for print orders should be considered in advance of placing your order; same day service is not always available and cannot always be guaranteed.

 - Quotes can sometimes take a week to process.

 - Log in and see a list of QTO suppliers.

 Used to purchase goods and services not available through an Internal Service Provider or Strategic Contracts.
 It can also be used to pay individuals for non-appointment related services.